duck2/qwkgen/README.md

 ## usage

-`mk`. ultimately, a static site generator is a build system and `mk` handles it quite well.
+`mk`. ultimately, a static site generator is a build system and `mk` handles it quite well. default output directory is `_site/`.

-posts are supposed to go to lib/*.md with a prefix of YYYY-MM-DD tag- like 2016-10-10-the_perils_of_being_a_horse.md or something.
+posts are supposed to go to lib/*.md with a prefix of YYYY-MM-DD tag- `like 2016-10-10-the_perils_of_being_a_horse.md` or something.

+any configuration is done by playing with the `mkfile`. mk is very convenient to use if you are already familiar with GNU/BSD make.

 [0]: http://werc.cat-v.org/
 [1]: https://github.com/faelys/libsoldout